SamiUddin-tech/LiDAR-3D-Perception-Point-Cloud-Conquering/README.md

 The Lane Line Detection pipeline is based on Threshold and Region of Interest (ROI) techniques to detect lane lines.

-1. The Threshold Technique: At the core of our solution lies intelligent data processing.
-By implementing the Threshold Technique, extracted the most relevant lane line points from the LiDAR Point Cloud data.
+1. The Threshold Technique: By implementing the Threshold Technique, extracted the most relevant lane line points from the LiDAR Point Cloud data.

 2. The Region of Interest (ROI) Technique: To enhance the Lane Line Detection pipeline's performance, Region of Interest Technique is applied on output obtained from Threshold technique.